edx/edx-exams/docs/decisions/0002-multiple-exam-systems.rst

 Decision
 --------
-This service will include all logic necessary to determine which proctoring implementation a particular API request is relevant for and forward requests `edx-proctoring`_ where appropriate.
+This service will include all logic necessary to determine which proctoring implementation a particular API request is relevant for and forward requests to `edx-proctoring`_ where appropriate.

 #. edx-platform will not have configuration or state indicating if an exam or proctoring provider is configured
    by edx-exams or edx-proctoring.